ShivrajRath/MerryKitUI/docs/Business Scenarios.md

   * User should be able to create custom 'Kit', add products to it
   * User should be able to his past orders
   * User can share the product on social network

+## Untackled Scenarios
+  * How to handle out of stock items while they are in cart